nafac/halogen/README.md

 (at your option) any later version.

 # HalogenOS
-Halogen is a halogen package manager based GNU/Linux distribution and build environment for terminals, servers and desktops.
+HalogenOS is a halogen package manager based GNU/Linux distribution and build environment for terminals, servers and desktops.

 # HalogenOS variants
 * HalogenOS Generic